-The taxable income from the investment fund (investment income), i.e. Fund distributions, advance lump sums and profits from the sale of units, is subject to income tax for private investors as income from capital investments if this income, together with the investor's other capital gains, exceeds the relevant lump-sum savings allowance.
+The taxable income from the investment fund (investment income), i.e. fund distributions, advance lump sums and profits from the sale of units, is subject to income tax for private investors as income from capital investments provided that this income, together with the investor's other capital gains, exceeds the respective lump-sum savings allowance.
 Income from capital assets is generally subject to a tax deduction of 25% (plus the solidarity surcharge and church tax as applicable).